metacpan/metacpan-cpan-extracted/distros/L/Log-OK/README.md

 options.
 It has a `":s"` appended to it to allow [GetOpt::Long](https://metacpan.org/pod/GetOpt%3A%3ALong) to process just a switch or a switch with a value.

+**From v0.2.0:** If not specified it defaults to `"verbose"`.
+If you want no command line options procssing, explicitly set to `undef`.

-For example if `opt=>'verbose'`, the logging level will be set to "debug" with the following:
+For example if `opt=>'verbose'`, (the default) the logging level will be set to "debug" with the following:

 ```perl
             perl my_app.pl --verbose debug